roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'No. It's for real.
 No money, no job, debts to pay, so they were stuck.
 He paid their debts, and kept them in food, lodging, clothing, and everything else.
 If they leave here they have nowhere to go, except back there as slaves.
 Don't look at me like that.
 They're earning their way, working in the club room.
 When they have enough saved, they can go wherever they please,' he explained.

  'So that's why you want them kept in the penthouse.
 You think they'll leave here and go back?
 That's crazy.
 Who would want to be a slave?'
 Diane said.
 'So that's why Jane is the way she is.
 All submissive and compliant, with yes, ma'am, no, ma'am, all the time,' she mused.
-Report_Story #2